diaxxu/diaxx-MacroPad/README.md

 ## CAD
 The case is modeled in Fusion 360.
-It’s a two-part design (top + bottom) using M3 heat-set inserts and screws to hold everything together.
+It’s a two-part design (top + bottom) using m3 self insert screws to hold everything together. ( or hot glue... )

 The full assembly is included as a `.STEP` file in the CAD folder.
 ![Top view](screenshot/cad12)